 - 1/2 cup white wine or chicken broth

-- In a large heavy skillet over medium heat, melt 1 tablespoon butter.
-Cook scallops for 2 minutes on each side or until opaque and golden brown.
-Remove from the skillet; keep warm.
+- In a large skillet, heat 1 tablespoon butter over medium-high heat.
+Add scallops; cook 2-3 minutes on each side or until golden brown and firm.
+Remove from pan; keep warm.

-- Add wine to skillet, stirring to loosen any browned bits from pan.
+- Add wine to pan.
+Cook over medium heat, stirring to loosen browned bits from pan.
 Bring to a boil; cook until liquid is reduced by half.
 Stir in remaining butter until melted.
 Serve with scallops.
 Yield: 4 servings.